freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-066.md

 ## Description
 <section id='description'>

-Add a second `p` element below the one with the link and give it the text `123 freeCodeCamp Drive`.
+Add a `footer` element below the `main` element, where you can some additional information.

 </section>